 09 of 10

-Rich and deep in flavor, this barbecue sauce uses jerk seasoning to give it some heat while the honey gives it some sweet.
+Rich and deep in flavor, this barbecue sauce uses jerk seasoning to give it some heat while the honey gives it some sweetness.
 Best of all, the bourbon gives a bite that makes this a fantastic barbecue sauce for any purpose.

 10 of 10

 This tomato-based barbecue sauce leaves out the ketchup and goes with tomato sauce for a richer, deeper flavor.
-Then it picks up a sweet bite from a good dose of rum and a touch of heat from green chilies.
-This a great barbecue sauce for most everything from ribs to burgers.
+Then it picks up a sweet bite from a good dose of rum and a touch of heat from green chilies—this a great barbecue sauce for most everything from ribs to burgers.